-Not long ago I received a note from a holistic practitioner who works with fertility issues thanking me for helping her sort through some of the conflicting information on fertility foods and soy products.
-Her note made me realize just how contentious a subject soy is, even among experts in the fertility field.
-So I thought it might be useful to offer a quick summary of what I have come to in the last 15 years of observing my own, as well as my clients’ response to soy.
+Several weeks ago, I received a generous thank you note from a holistic practitioner who works with fertility issues.
+She was thanking me for clearing up some conflicting information on fertility foods and soy products.
+Her note note made me realize just how contentious a subject soy is, even among experts in the fertility field.
+So I thought it might be useful to offer a quick summary of what I have come to in the last two decades of observing my own, as well as my clients’ response to soy.

 Over eighty percent of the women I’ve worked with as a fertility educator, wrestle with various levels of digestive difficulties.
 A large percentage battles impaired thyroid function.